haydena23/haydena23.github.io/README.md

-# haydena23.github.io
 # To do:

-* Description of the project in the README
+* Option to play artist top track in browser using Spotify widgets
 * Make the site look good (CSS)
 * Think of more stuff idk
+* Description of the project in the README